Richard J Kinch

 This modification does not permit use of the upper port, only the rear port.
 It also does not illuminate the LED data indicators and timer in the rear-port image, so these numbers will no longer appear in the digital camera images (timing information is however available in the JPEG photos EXIF data).
 Should you wish to revert the Topcon instrument to its original UPPER/LOWER functioning, you can simply reverse the above steps.

-Using an AC adapter on the Canon camera: To avoid having to worry about having a charged Canon camera battery, you may wish to purchase the Canon optional item that powers the camera from an AC adapter.
+Using an AC adapter on the Canon camera: To avoid having to worry about having a charged Canon camera battery, you may wish to purchase the Canon optional item that powers your model camera from an AC adapter.

 Tethering software: If you want to have live previewing and capture of photos on a computer while shooting with the Canon camera, consider using "tethering" software.
 This type of application uses a "tether" from the camera to the computer via a USB cable.
 A simple version is included with the Canon camera software support disc.
 DSLR Remote Pro (http://www.breezesys.com/DSLRRemotePro/) is one popular aftermarket package sold for this application.

-Alternate Canon camera models: Only full-frame Canon digital SLR cameras (such as the model 5D or 5D Mark II, and future models based on the EF lens mount and N3 remote shutter control) work properly with this adapter.
-Smaller format cameras such as the Canon Rebel series, the Canon 40D, or the Canon 50D crop the frame by an 0.6X factor, so much of the retinal image will be cropped out.
-These cameras are however compatible with our upper-port adapter for this Topcon instrument.
+Alternate Canon camera models: Only full-frame Canon digital SLR cameras (such as the model 5D, 5D Mark II, 5D Mark III and future models based on the EF lens mount and N3 remote shutter control) work properly with this rear-port adapter.
+Smaller format cameras such as the Canon Rebel series, the Canon 40D, or the Canon 50D crop the frame by an 0.6X factor, so much of the retinal image will be cropped out, and the built-in flash enclosure will mechanically interfere with the close fit of the adapted camera to the Topcon instrument.
+These smaller-format cameras are however compatible with our upper-port adapter for this Topcon instrument.